Manipulating and Measuring Model Interpretability: Experiment 3: Weight of Advice

-Participants were first shown detailed instructions (which intentionally did not include any information about the corresponding model or human expert), before proceeding with the experiment in two phases.
-In the (short) training phase, participants were shown three apartments, asked to predict each apartment's price, and shown the apartment's actual price.
-The testing phase consisted of two steps.
-In the first step, participants were shown another twelve apartments.
+\edit{ As in our first two experiments, participants were first shown detailed instructions (which, this time, intentionally did not include any information about the model or ``human expert''), before proceeding with the experiment, which consisted of two phases.
+In the (short) training phase, participants were shown three apartments in a random order.
+For each one, they were asked for their prediction of the apartment's selling price and shown the actual selling price.
+The testing phase consisted of two halves.
+In the first half, participants were shown another twelve apartments.
 The order of all twelve apartments was randomized.
-Participants were asked to predict the price of each apartment (Figure~\ref{fig:woa_step1}).
-In the second step, participants were introduced to the model or human expert before revisiting the twelve apartments (Figure~\ref{fig:woa_step2}).
-As in the first two experiments, the order of the first ten apartments was randomized, while the remaining two (apartments 11 and 12) always appeared last.
-For each apartment, participants were first reminded of their initial prediction, next shown the model or expert's prediction, and only then asked to make their final prediction of the apartment's price.
-To simplify the experiment, we did not ask for participants' confidence in their and the model's predictions.\looseness=-1
+Participants were asked for their initial prediction of each apartment's selling price (see Figure~\ref{fig:woa_step1}).
+In the second half, participants were first introduced to the model or ``human expert'' before revisiting the twelve apartments (see Figure~\ref{fig:woa_step2}).
+The order of the first ten apartments was randomized, while the remaining two (apartments 11 and 12) always appeared last, as in the first two experiments.
+For each apartment, participants were first reminded of their initial prediction, then shown the model or expert's prediction, and only then asked to make their final prediction of the apartment's selling price.
+To simplify the experiment, we did not ask participants to state their confidence in either their or the model's predictions. }